UX/UI Motion Vibes About Visitors

 Trade learners are outcome-driven.

-Trade learners study HVAC, electrical, or plumbing to earn a certification and a better paycheck — often mid-career, often learning on the job.
+Trade learners study HVAC, electrical, or plumbing to earn a certification and a better paycheck, often early-mid career and learning on the job.
 Step one: get the vocabulary right (OJT, EPA 608, HVAC) so the product sounds like the trade, not edtech.

 01